xbenes/bezecky-areal-palenka/README.md

 ## Technology

-The webpage is written using plain old javascript (polyfills needed for IE11).
+The webpage is written using plain old javascript.
 No js transpile, no css preprocessing.
 The page should run "as is".

-The web page uses [api.mapy.cz](https://api.mapy.cz/) to show tracks on a map.
+The web page uses [Leaflet.js](https://leafletjs.com/) library to show gpx tracks ([leaflet-gpx](https://github.com/mpetazzoni/leaflet-gpx) plugin) on a map generated from [OpenStreetMap](https://www.openstreetmap.org/) data.

+## Base tile layer images

+Generated mbtiles file from OpenStreetMap pbf with systemed/tilemaker.
+Then rendered mbtiles with maptiler/tileserver-gl and downloaded the output png for the particular limited region and zoom range.